 Total-Body Medicine Ball Workout

-2) Sit back in squat position, keeping chest lifted and lower ball to floor.
+2) Sit back in a squat position, keeping the chest lifted, and lower the ball to the floor.

-3) Stand up with an explosive movement while tossing ball up over head.
+3) Stand up with an explosive movement while tossing the ball up overhead.

-4) Catch the ball at chest level and sit back to squat position.
+4) Catch the ball at chest level and sit back to a squat position.
 Repeat.

 Continue to squat and toss for 1 minute, then rest for 10 seconds and move to the next exercise.

-1) Stand with feet hip width apart and hold a medicine ball in hands with arms straight down in front of your body.
+1) Stand with feet hip-width apart and hold a medicine ball in your hands with arms straight down in front of your body.

-2) Cross your right foot behind your left leg and bend knees while raising arms/ball up to shoulder level.
+2) Cross your right foot behind your left leg and bend your knees while raising your arms/ball up to shoulder level.
 Keep hips facing the front.

-3) Return to start position and switch sides.
+3) Return to the start position and switch sides.
 That is one repetition.

 Continue for 1 minute, then rest for 10 seconds and move directly to the next exercise.

-2) Begin to lower chest toward the floor, bending your elbows and keeping body straight.
+2) Begin to lower your chest toward the floor, bending your elbows and keeping your body straight.
 [If this is too difficult, bend your knees and place them on the ground.]

 3) Press up to start position then roll the ball over to the left hand.
-Repeat the push-up with ball under left hand.
+Repeat the push-up with the ball under the left hand.
 This is one repetition.

 Continue rolling push-ups for 1 minute then rest for 10 seconds and move directly to the next exercise.

-1) Begin kneeling on the floor with hands cupped around medicine ball.
+1) Begin kneeling on the floor with hands cupped around the medicine ball.

 Continue jumping legs out and in (without letting the body bounce up and down) for 1 minute.
 Then rest for 10 seconds and move to the next exercise.

-1) Stand with feet hip width apart holding ball directly in front of your chest.
+1) Stand with feet hip-width apart holding the ball directly in front of your chest.

-3) Step back to center drawing ball back to center.
+3) Step back to center drawing the ball back to the center.